2017 Chulalongkorn University incident

-On 3 August 2017, Netiwit Chotiphatphaisal and seven Chulalongkorn University students and council members walked out of an initiation ceremony for first year students to pay respect to former kings Chulalongkorn and Vajiravudh in the courtyard of the university.
+On 3 August 2017, Netiwit Chotiphatphaisal and seven Chulalongkorn University students and council members walked out of an initiation ceremony where first-year students were to pay respect to former kings Chulalongkorn and Vajiravudh in the courtyard of the university.
 A furious professor suddenly put one vice student council president, Supaluk Bumroongkij, in a chokehold.
 The incident was filmed and distributed causing a national controversy.

-After an investigation, Chulalongkorn University deducted behavioral points from all eight students involved and banned them from participating in university events.
+After an investigation, Chulalongkorn University ruled in favour of the professor and deducted behavioral points from all eight students involved and banned them from participating in university events.
 The decision was controversial, however, and criticized by the university's alumni with a global petition created by the Thai Academic Network for Civil Rights (TANCR).

 Background of the initiation ceremony

 Since 1990, Chulalongkorn University hosted an annual event in which new students pledge their allegiance to King Chulalongkorn, who founded the university, by prostrating.
 The act of prostration was abolished by Chulalongkorn himself.

 The incident

 Chulalongkorn University set the pledging event to occur on 3 August 2017.
 However, before the ceremony could end, Netiwit and seven people from his group abruptly left the ceremony after bowing in respect.
 A professor from the Faculty of Science, Ruangwit Bunjongrat, put the last member of the group to leave in a chokehold while shouting “Where is the animal, Nene?”
 (Animal being a curse word in Thai and Nene referring to Netiwit).

 Afterwards, images of the professor assaulting the student and of the eight students walking out of the ceremony became widespread causing much criticism of about the appropriateness of both actions.
 The offending professor later said he did what he did out of goodwill for his students and that he was so distressed by the incident that he had to be admitted a hospital.

 The protesting group of students argued that they were acting upon the decree of King Chulalongkorn and that they have already spoken to the university about providing a space for people with dissenting opinions.
 Chulalongkorn University rejected this reasoning and saw the protest as too political.
 They also said they had already arranged a separate space for those with dissenting opinions and saw that the students' actions were inappropriate.